Husayn ibn Ali: Works

 There are narrations, sermons and letters left from Husayn Ibn Ali which are available in Sunni and Shiite sources.
 Narrations about him can be divided into two periods before and after the Imamate.
 In the first period – which is the period of his life in the life of his grandfather, father, mother and brother – there are at least two types of narrations about him: first, his narrations from his relatives, and second, his personal hadiths.
 In Sunni sources, only the aspect of the narration of his hadith has been considered in these hadiths.
-These Musnads, like the Musnad of the Companions of the Prophet of Islam, also have a Musnad named Husayn Ibn Ali.
-In his Musnad, Abu Bakr Bazar has narrated the Musnad of Husayn Ibn Ali with 4 hadiths and Tabarani has narrated his Musnad with 27 hadiths, respectively.
-In the Musnad of Husayn ibn Ali, in addition to the hadiths of Husayn himself, there are also hadiths of the Prophet of Islam and Ali ibn Abi Talib.
+These musnads, like the musnad of the companions of Muhammad, also have a musnad named Husayn Ibn Ali.
+In his musnad, Abu Bakr Bazar has narrated the musnad of Husayn Ibn Ali with 4 hadiths and Tabarani has narrated his musnad with 27 hadiths, respectively.
+In the musnad of Husayn ibn Ali, in addition to the hadiths of Husayn himself, there are also hadiths of Muhammad and Ali ibn Abi Talib.
 In the present era, Azizullah Atardi has compiled the document of the Imam of the Martyr Abi Abdullah Al-Husayn Ibn Ali.